 NOTE: This is a tool a public body may use, but FOIA does not mandate that public bodies get identification first.

-For more practical tips on requesting public records, see the separate guide "Best Practices for Making Requests for Public Records" available on the FOIA Council website.
+For more practical tips on making requests for public records, please see our separate guide "Best Practices for Making Requests for Public Records."